EventReporter

 Load the queue with all records matching the criteria for the given attribute.
 Example usages:

-find zipcode 20011find last_name Johnsonfind state VA
+• find state VA

 The comparison should:

-"Mary"and"mary"would be found in the same search - Be insensitive to internal whitespace, but not external:
+• Be insensitive to internal whitespace, but not external:

-find first_name Marydoes not find a record with first name"marybeth"
+• Not do substring matches, so a find first_name Mary does not find a record with first name "marybeth"

 Test Cases for Base Expectations